influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 1970-01-01T00:00:00Z   10.574
 ```

-The query returns the difference between the minimum and maximum field values in the `water_level` field key and in the `h2o_feet` measurement.
+Returns the difference between the minimum and maximum field values in the `water_level` field key and in the `h2o_feet` measurement.

 ##### Calculate the spread for the field values associated with each field key in a measurement